CircuitFlyer/circuitflyer.github.io/index.md

 ![](/assets/images/2276.jpeg)

-"I'd like to think of it as electric control line for the 21st century"
+*Electric control line for the 21st century*